-Answer: Our staff can provide information on transportation resources that are available to access services at Fountain Centers residential treatment programming, however, we only provide rides from hospitals and law enforcement centers as prearranged by staff at those locations.
+Answer: We do not provide transportation for new admits or at discharge.
+Our staff can provide information on transportation resources that are available to access services at Fountain Centers residential treatment programming.
 We are not able to provide transportation to outpatient services such as the educational programming, chemical use assessments and intensive outpatient treatment.
 In this case, we would be happy to review the resources available in the community for transportation.

 Question: What type of classes do you offer in order to get my driver’s license back?